Creating a Workload

 Select By Team/Agent or Percentage or Exact Number

-Note: Remember that Percentage or Exact number will only be visible as an option if you chose Zendesk or Custom Interaction in the first step, AND if you did NOT select a Standalone Workload.
+Note: Remember that Percentage or Exact number will only be visible as an option if you chose one of the above mentioned integrations in the first step (see Setup, step 2 in this article), AND if you did NOT select a Standalone Workload.

 If you choose By Team / Agent: